 When it was time to look for work, Remax had just arrived in Portugal and I started this project with Pedo Alvarez and four other people.
 At that time I sold a house worth 3 million euros.
 When I was refused my holiday request, the moment I received the cheque, I left and went travelling.
 As soon as I returned, my family convinced me to go and work for INS, where I stayed until I was 30.
 In between, we built an office and resorts in Brazil, in Ceará, and I stayed there for a while.

 I started to realise that the leads from buyers and sellers were always coming from doormen, taxi drivers and coffee shops.
-So I designed a business model that would allow anyone to generate leads in the real estate market and monitor the flow, and be rewarded with a commission.
+So I designed a business model that would allow anyone to generate leads in the property market and monitor the flow, and be rewarded with a commission.
 This had great organic growth, with many people registering on the platform.
 I decided to patent the business and introduce it to the world.
 REEVO is growing and heading to Brazil this month.

 Meanwhile, I started getting invited to a more training side of things.
 I went to Proptech events in NY, Madrid, Paris, Cannes.
-Because of the know-how and how to also help some startups, I was recently invited by the Startup Club to be the manager in Portugal and help people who want to develop startups in the real estate market.
+Because of the know-how and how to also help some startups, I was recently invited by the Startup Club to be the manager in Portugal and help people who want to develop startups in the housing market.

 What is REEVO and how can real estate professionals benefit from this network?

 REEVO – Real Estate Evolution – is a platform where any person or a company can register and generate leads in a very simple way, through QR code.
 Each registration will become a sticker to be added in strategic places, with the notice that you are selling or buying a house.